 Louis XIV and André Le Nôtre left their successors the task of preserving the gardens of Versailles.
 Over the centuries, decisions have been made and changes effected.
 Today the question arises of managing the gardens and maintaining them, especially since the storm of 1999 which severely damaged the Estate.
 While for the small Park, those choices tend to opt for a return to the form it was in under Louis XIV, one of the groves has been redesigned in a contemporary manner.

 Created between 1671 and 1674, the Water Theatre Grove is one of the richest to have been designed by Le Nôtre in Versailles, hosting a stage and terraces surrounded by complex fountains.
 After its destruction by Louis XVI, what remained was simplified.
 In 2011, a competition was launched to give a new lease of life to this abandoned grove.
 The project chosen was that of landscape artist Louis Benech, associated with visual artist Jean-Michel Othoniel, which invites the visitor to a vision imbued with dance and inaugurated in 2015.
 Three sculpture fountains in glass beads revive the choreographies written by Raoul Auger Feuillet for Louis XIV.
 Now the king dances once again – on water – in one of the spaces set aside for entertainment during his reign.

 When you leave this grove, you have three possibilities.
 Going up to the right, you can reach the Palace, with the halt of the mini-train and the rental point for electric vehicles.
-By going straight you can reach the only covered picnic area, which is reserved in the first instance for school groups.
 Alternatively, going down on your left you can reach the Neptune gate, which enables you to leave the Estate next to the town of Versailles, or to go to the Trianon Palaces and the Estate of Marie-Antoinette in 20 minutes on foot.

 Parcours “Jardins et bosquets”